 There are a variety of protected and publicly accessible historic houses and gardens in The National Trust in Suffolk, where you will certainly find something to match your personal interests.
 For more information on The National Trust in Suffolk, please see our guide to the National Trust in Suffolk.

 The romantic Elizabethan manor house in Stanton is surrounded by Wyken Hall Gardens.
 In the summer, visitors can explore these beautiful gardens from Sunday to Friday between the hours of 2 and 6 pm.
 This garden provides a paradise for lovers of herbs, knots, roses, kitchens gardens, wildflower meadows, nut orchards, and a maze, among other noteworthy sights like the Millenium Giant Stride.
 Arabella Lennox-Boyd designed the knot garden and formal herb garden.
 A pergola covered in blossoms runs along the outside wall of the rose garden, and a colourful border lines the outside wall of the kitchen garden, which includes a greenhouse and fruit trees.
-The Wyken Vineyards are set a short walk through the ancient woodland.
+The Wyken Vineyards are set for a short walk through the ancient woodland.
 Contact 01359 250262 or visit https://wykenvineyards.co.uk/ for more information

 In 1895, Ipswich’s Christchurch Park was the town’s first public park.
 The 70 acres of wooded land, rolling lawns, and beautifully created arboreta boast a wide diversity of trees.
 Christchurch Park surrounds the renowned Christchurch mansion, which is now an art gallery, museum, and tea room.
 Over a hundred different bird species and chirping squirrels inhabit the park, and convenient facilities, such as a croquet lawn, a tennis court, s play area, and a bowling green can also be found here, in addition to shelters, kiosks, and toilets.
 Christchurch Park plays host to a myriad of events, like the Ipswich Flower Show, The Ipswich Carnival, The Ip-Art Festival, and the Remembrance Day Ceremony.
 The park is open to the public from Monday and Saturday between the hours of 7:30 am to 4 pm, and on Sundays from 9 am to 4 pm.